24 Easy Frame Chicken Coop Plans – You Can DIY This Weekend

 This frame is very functional since this coop comes with a tractor.
 This coop frame is innovative and can also be transferred from one place to another.
 This coop frame comes with a loft where the chicken can rest.

-Also, the loft provides shades under it, providing the chicken a comfortable spot to stay.
+Also, the loft provides shades under it, providing the chicken with a comfortable spot to stay.
 This chicken house also comes with a ladder where the chicken can go up and down.
 The attic or the loft will serve as the nesting area of the chicken, while the lower portion can be a playpen where they can roam around.

 4. Steel Attic Framed Chicken Coop Plan